Locally compact Hecke pairs: Locally compact Hecke pairs

 It is well known that we have

 if and only if there exists a right $G$-invariant Radon measure $\nu$ on $H\ba G$.
 In this case, $\nu$ is unique up to a positive multiple.
-By choosing the multiple suitably, we get {\it Weil's formula} for the decomposition of an integral on $G$ into a double integral on $H$ and $\hg$ as follows:
+By choosing the multiple suitably, we obtain {\it Weil's formula} for the decomposition of an integral on $G$ into a double integral on $H$ and $\hg$ as follows:

 for all $f\in C_c(G)$.
 Then we briefly say that {\it the triple $(\eta, \mu, \nu)$ satisfies Weil's formula}.
 One notes that $y$ in the above formula varies over a complete set of representatives of right cosets.
-In fact, we could use $Hy$ instead of $y$, and we sometimes use this latter notation in order to clarify our computations. \begin{assumption} We restrict our study to those pairs $\gh$ whose homogeneous spaces $H\ba G$ possess right $G$-invariant Radon measures, denoted by $\nu$, satisfying Equality (\ref{eqn:invmeasure}). \end{assumption} Inspired by the discrete case, for a given non-discrete pair $\gh$, we define
+In fact, we could have used the notation $Hy$ instead of $y$, and we sometimes use the right coset notation in order to clarify our computations. \begin{assumption} We restrict our study to those pairs $\gh$ whose homogeneous spaces $H\ba G$ possess right $G$-invariant Radon measures, denoted by $\nu$, satisfying Equality (\ref{eqn:invmeasure}). \end{assumption} Inspired by the discrete case, for a given non-discrete pair $\gh$, we define

 Every element of $\H\gh$ can be thought of as a function on the set of double cosets of $H$ in $G$.
 Therefore, for every $f\in \H \gh$ and $x\in G$, each of the expressions $f(HxH)$, $f(xH)$ and $f(x)$ has the same meaning as $f(Hx)$.
 The complex vector space $\H\gh$ is equipped with the following convolution product: